Irish Cup Semi-Final: Cliftonville Face Dungannon Swifts at Windsor Park Tonight

 Key Developments

 The PSNI has issued detailed travel and safety advice for supporters attending the match.
-Dungannon Swifts fans travelling by car and coach are advised to approach the stadium from the Lisburn Road or Donegall Road, with entry via the Donegall Avenue gate.
-Stadium gates open at 6:15 PM for general admission.
 Police have reminded all fans that the areas around Windsor Park are designated "No Street Drinking" zones under Belfast City Council by-laws, and that CCTV and video evidence will be used to address any criminal or anti-social behaviour.
+Both clubs have urged their supporters to behave responsibly and to respect the occasion.

 Why It Matters

-The Irish Cup is the oldest football competition in Ireland and one of the most prestigious in the Irish League calendar.
+The Irish Cup semi-finals are among the most significant occasions in the Northern Ireland football calendar.
 For clubs like Cliftonville and Dungannon Swifts, a place in the final represents a major achievement and the chance to win silverware in front of a large crowd at Windsor Park.
-The semi-finals also provide a showcase for the quality of football being played in the Irish Premiership.
+The competition also provides a showcase for the quality of football being played in the Irish Premiership β a league that has grown in stature and ambition in recent years, with clubs increasingly competitive in European qualifying rounds.

 What's Next

 The winners of tonight's tie will face either Larne or Coleraine in the final.
-Full match details and travel advice are available via the Irish Football Association.
+Full match details and travel advice are available via the Irish Football Association and BBC Sport NI.